Mattress Off-Gassing: What It Is and Why It Is Dangerous

 If you’re asking yourself if there’s any good news in all of this, don’t worry.
 There is!
 It’s this: with a little bit of thought and effort, you can combat these pesky chemicals and keep your family safe.

-We’ve put together a list of five steps you can take to improve the air quality in your home, decrease the chemicals and VOCs in your home, and reduce off-gassing.
+Because of this, we’ve put together a list of 10 steps you can take to improve the air quality in your home, decrease the chemicals and VOCs, and reduce off-gassing.

 Plus, at Newton Baby, we’re particularly interested in how mattress off-gassing affects your family, so we’ve included tips for how to choose low-emission mattresses.
 Read on!

-5 Steps To Reduce Chemicals, VOCs, And Off-Gassing
+10 Steps To Reduce Chemicals, VOCs and Off-Gassing

 The best way to kick off-gassing to the curb is to only buy products that have low chemical emission levels.